TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-recommended-naming-scheme.md

 !!! note
     Keep in mind adding anything more after the release year could give issues during a fresh import in to Radarr, but in this examples it helps for movies that have the same release name and year.

+!!! warning
+    Please note that this pins the IMDb ID whenever the movie is added to Radarr, and it may be missing or incorrect at that time.
+If you instead add it in the filename, the IMDb ID will be freshly pulled for any download or upgrade.
+Another potential negative of using it in the folder is that folder renames are complex, lengthy, and potentially destructive in Radarr compared to file renames.

 ```bash
 {Movie CleanTitle} {(Release Year)} [imdb-{ImdbId}]